Cervical cancer is the 10th most common cancer in Singaporean women. It can be effectively treated if detected early.

 Lower abdominal pain or pain during intercourse.

-During a Pap smear, the doctor gently brushes cells from the narrow neck of the cervix and sends the sample to the laboratory for further examination of any changes in the cervix.
+During a cervical cancer screening (Pap test or HPV test), the doctor/nurse gently brushes cells from the narrow neck of the cervix and sends the sample to the laboratory for further examination.

 To confirm the diagnosis, the specialist may perform the following tests: